 All DVB video data is encoded using MPEG-2.
 Some more expensive DVB cards contain an MPEG-2 decoder and at least some of them are supported under Linux.

 All video data on DVDs is usually encoded using MPEG-2.

 There are no NTFS patents known.
-Instead of patents (which are made public), Microsoft apparently chose to use Non-disclosure agreements to impede the ability of open source projects to implement support for NTFS.
-Everything which is known to the public about the internals of NTFS has been reverse engineered therefore.
+Instead of patents (which are made public), Microsoft apparently chose to use non-disclosure agreements to impede the ability of open source projects to implement support for NTFS.
+Therefore, everything which is known to the public about the internals of NTFS has been reverse engineered.
 As that reverse engineering has been conducted in compliance with respective laws, the information about the NTFS data structures obtained by this reverse engineering can and is legally used in free software.